pantopic/wazero-lmdb/README.md

 }
 ```

-The guest SDK has no dependencies.
-The [ABI](abi.go) is ~130 lines of code and the [SDK](sdk.go) is ~200 lines of code
+The [guest SDK](lmdb) has no dependencies outside the Go std lib.
+The [ABI](abi.go) is ~130 lines of code and
-so it should be simple to port this guest SDK if you want to use use this Host Module in other guest languages
+the [SDK](sdk.go) is ~200 lines of code so it should be simple to port this guest SDK if you want to use use this
-(i.e. Rust).
+Host Module in other guest languages (i.e. Rust).
 Contributions welcome.

+Wazero prides itself on having no dependencies and neither does [lmdb-go](github.com/PowerDNS/lmdb-go/lmdb) so your [go.sum](go.sum) remains tidy.